Bette Davis And Joan Crawford ‘Feud’: See The Official Trailer

 Earlier this week, Susan Sarandon appeared on the Today show to reveal that Ryan Murphy approached her about playing Bette Davis several years ago when Feud was first in the works.
 At the time, the story about Davis and Crawford was being considered for a TV movie.
 Sarandon told Today host Kathie Lee Gifford why a regular movie about Bette Davis and her rival would never work.

-“It just seemed like a one-joke thing,” she said.
 “They hate each other, they’re b*tchy… so what?
 When [Murphy] placed it in the eight hours there could be a context and they could say something more about Hollywood and has it changed so much?
 What went on for aging actresses then?
 Or now?”

-To prep for the role as Better Davis, Sarandon said she hired a vocal coach and then listened to Bette’s interviews for three weeks straight.
+To prep for the role as Bette Davis, Sarandon said she hired a vocal coach and then listened to Bette’s interviews for three weeks straight.

 “I can’t say that I share her ambition, but I became more and more respectful of who she was,” Sarandon told Entertainment Weekly.
 “She regretted that she married so many times…I never saw myself as being one of the beautiful girls.
 I was always the character girl, not the main pretty girl who got the guy.
 So I kind of understood that and related to that.”